-The only known vascular wilt disease of wheats and grasses is known as Cephalosporium stripe, and is caused by the fungal pathogen Cephalosporium gramineum (syn.
+The only known vascular wilt disease of wheat and grasses is known as Cephalosporium stripe and is caused by the fungal pathogen Cephalosporium gramineum (syn.
 Hymenula cerealis Ellis & Everh.).
-This organism is a one of the economically most important pathogens of winter wheat.
-It also infects other winter cereals such as oats, rye and barley.
-C. gramineum is a facultative parasite, and infects its hosts trough the wounds of root system, and can be occasionally transmitted through seed.
-It reproduces asexually, and is favored by moisture, low temperatures and low pH levels of the soil.
+This organism is one of the economically most important pathogens of winter wheat.
+It also infects other winter cereals such as oats, rye, and barley.
+C. gramineum is a facultative parasite and infects its hosts through the wounds of the root system and can be occasionally transmitted through seed.
+It reproduces asexually and is favored by moisture, low temperatures, and low pH levels of the soil.
 The disease is best controlled by planned planting and cultural practices.

 The most recognizable symptom is the striping of the plant’s leaf blades (Fig.1).
 One to three chlorotic yellow stripes, often containing a central brown stripe, appear on the blades and continue to grow on the stems and sheets of the leaves (1).
-If the disease pressure is strong from high amounts of surrounding inoculum, mosaic chlorosis, wilt and death may occur in seedlings.
+If the disease pressure is strong from high amounts of surrounding inoculum, mosaic chlorosis, wilt, and death may occur in seedlings.
 Plant stems will turn darker in color as the infection progresses.
-The plant becomes stunted in growth and prematurely produces seed which is light, and often shriveled and sterile.
-If the disease has spread enough, the infected field might appear to have “double canopy”, with taller healthy plants, and shorter, infected plants (1–3).
+The plant becomes stunted in growth and prematurely produces a seed that is light and often shriveled and sterile.
+If the disease has spread enough, the infected field might appear to have a “double canopy,” with taller healthy plants and shorter, infected plants (1–3).